 I have spoken about some of my challenges regarding discrimination.
 After my experience, I decided to join a Facebook group for the Deaf and Hard of Hearing to connect with others.
 It has been about six months since I joined this group of people worldwide, sharing good and bad experiences.
 Unfortunately, many people have expressed a lot of frustration they deal with daily life.
 The biggest disappointment is that discrimination against the deaf and HOH is still alive and impacting many lives.

 I recently did a peer review higher education level research paper exploring the experiences and opinions of educators in K-12 mainstreamed classrooms with students with hearing disabilities.
 This research reported that a little under half of the teachers did not feel that students with severe hearing loss or deafness belong in a regular classroom and should be placed in special education.
 Most stated they had no resources, education, or skills to understand or work with severe hearing loss or deafness.
 Almost all teachers noted that a child would do better if they did not have a hearing disability.
 Do you hear that?
 They would be successful if they were not HOH or deaf.
 Most blamed the student and the lack of assistive hearing devices in the classroom.
 In other words, people generally feel that if someone uses a hearing device, they must hear or be stubborn.
 I have one cochlear implant and one hearing aid.
 My right ear uses a hearing aid, and I only hear 1% of the spoken language without lip reading.
 With my cochlear implant on my left ear, I hear about 78% of the spoken language without lip reading.
 With a hearing aid and the implant, I hear roughly 80% of the spoken language without lip reading.
 So this idea that hearing devices fix hearing issues is bullshit.
-I am still missing out on 20% of the spoken language without lip reading.
+I still miss 20% of the spoken language without lip reading.

-It baffles me that people can be so ignorant, judgemental, and unwilling to understand the communication barrier is on all sides, not just the person with a hearing loss.
+It baffles me that people can be so ignorant, judgemental, and unwilling to understand the communication barrier on all sides, not just the person with a hearing loss.
 Communication is a necessity and a right since most of our lives depend on it.
-However, for some reason, people in general with hearing seem to think that people like me adapt and get by.
+However, for some reason, people with hearing seem to think that people like me adapt and get by.
 No, we don’t adjust, and no, we are not getting by.
 We are struggling, hurting, fighting, and trying to survive in a world that does not care.